QuantEcon/lecture-source-jl/source/rst/dynamic_programming_squared/lqramsey.rst

     p^t_{t+j} = \frac{b_{t+j}- c_{t+j}}{b_t - c_t}

-as the scaled Arrow-Debreu time :math:`t` price of a history contingent claim on one unit of consumption at time :math:`t+j`
+as the scaled Arrow-Debreu time :math:`t` price of a history contingent claim on one unit of consumption at time :math:`t+j`.

-These are prices that would prevail at time :math:`t` if market were reopened at time :math:`t`
+These are prices that would prevail at time :math:`t` if market were reopened at time :math:`t`.

 These prices are constituents of the present value of government obligations outstanding at time :math:`t`, which can be expressed as